Data Entry: Income Distributions

 Distributions and RMDs

-For distributions from IRA, 401(k), Roth 401(k), and inherited IRA accounts, control how the distributions interact with the required distributions that are automatically calculated by RightCapital.
+For distributions from IRA, 401(k), Roth 401(k), Qualified Pensions, and Inherited IRA accounts, control how the distributions interact with the required distributions that are automatically calculated by RightCapital.
 To update the setting for a specific client, in the main advisor portal select their name in the client list and click on the 'Settings' tab.

 For more information, see the article on how to change planning settings on a client-by-client basis: planned distribution settings.